 The performance of your WooCommerce store directly affects sales.
 Visitors do not have the patience for slow-loading stores and sluggish shopping experiences.
 They will quickly abandon your store for a better alternative.
-Another drawback of having a slow WooCommerce store is that it hurts the business reputation.
-It gives the impression that the business does not care much about the user-experience or perhaps is not even serious about it.
+Another drawback of having a slow WooCommerce store is that it hurts the business’s reputation.
+It gives the impression that the business does not care much about the user experience or perhaps is not even serious about it.

-Making your WooCommerce store faster is also viable to attract new customers and to retain the existing ones.
-It is not limited to humans, Google crawlers also enjoy a fast loading WooCommerce store and count it as a ranking factor.
+Making your WooCommerce store faster is also viable to attract new customers and retain the existing ones.
+It is not limited to humans, Google crawlers also enjoy a fast-loading WooCommerce store and count it as a ranking factor.
 Therefore, having a fast WooCommerce store is a must!
 Let’s see how to make it fast!

 How to Test WooCommerce Performance?